sscdotopen/recoreco/README.md

 00000c289a1829a808ac09c00daf10bc3c4e223b	juliette & the licks
 ```

-We invoke **recoreco** now, point it to the CSV file as input and ask it to write the output to a file called `artists.json`.
-It will read the CSV file twice, once for computing some statistics of the data, and a second time for computing the actual item-to-item recommendation.
+Next, we invoke **recoreco**, point it to the CSV file as input and ask it to write the output to a file called `artists.json`.
+It will read the CSV file twice, once for computing some statistics of the data, and a second time for computing the actual item-to-item recommendations.
 Note that **recoreco** is pretty fast, the computation takes less than a minute on my machine.

 ```
 $ recoreco --inputfile=plays.csv --outputfile=artists.json